one23four56/canvas-themeinator/privacy.md

 # Privacy Policy

-This extension only stores one piece of user data: the current theme you have picked.
-This data is stored locally and is not attached to your Google Account in any way.
-No other user data is collected beyond this.
+This extension collects no data from its users; however, it does store user settings.
+This is because it would be very annoying to have to re-input your setting every time you open a new tab.
+These settings are stored locally and are not in any way connected to your Google account.